mikiebrenbren/jwt-poc/README.md

 NOTE: The value fields are hardcoded in the app so it doesnt matter what you enter for those, just make sure the keys(user, password) are entered correctly!

 Confirm the request method is a POST and send the request.

-Your headers should contain a header that looks similar to this...
+Your response headers should contain a header that looks similar to this...

 ```X-AUTH-TOKEN → eyJhbGciOiJIUzUxMiJ9.eyJleHAiOjE0NTA1NjI4NDYsInN1YiI6InVzZXJuYW1lIn0.yFFmUHqLEoauuIAexyGYojuQiUbxzeOB7QiRG8vR_e0yizez1uXqI5vUNJwF_iAZTWKSQVdBwi6R88GF8FihgA```